A stochastic volatility model with flexible extremal dependence structure: Introduction

 of the cone $\mathbb{E}^d$.
-Notice that here we consider events in which all components of $\mathbf{Z}$ are large, whereas in \eqref{eq:multiregvar} just one coordinate needs to be extreme.
+Notice that here we consider events in which all components of $\mathbf{Z}$ are large, whereas in (\ref {eqmultiregvar}) just one coordinate needs to be extreme.
 Again $\nu$ is homogeneous of some order $-\alpha<0$, which is called the index of regular variation on $\E^d$.
-If both \eqref{eq:multiregvar} and \eqref{vagueconvergence} hold, then $\alpha \geq \tilde{\alpha}$.
-In the case of asymptotic independence (i.e.\ $\tilde{\nu}$ is concentrated on $[0,\infty)^d \setminus (0,\infty)^d$), the random vector $\mathbf{Z}$ is then said to exhibit hidden regular variation.
-See \cite{Re02}, \cite{Re07}, Section 9.4, \cite{Re08} and \cite{DaMiRe11} for further details about hidden regular variation and regular variation on cones.
+If both (\ref{eqmultiregvar}) and (\ref {vagueconvergence}) hold, then $\alpha\geq\tilde{\alpha}$.
+In the case of asymptotic independence (i.e., $\tilde{\nu}$ is concentrated on $[0,\infty)^d \setminus(0,\infty)^d$), the random vector $\mathbf {Z}$ is then said to exhibit hidden regular variation.
+See Resnick \cite{Re02,Re08} and \cite{Re07}, Section~9.4, Das, Mitra and Resnick \cite{DaMiRe11} and Lindskog, Resnick and Roy \cite {LiReRo13} for further details about hidden regular variation and regular variation on cones.

-Corollary \ref{cor:Taylorsmodelcor} below shows that for SV models with heavy-tailed innovations the vector $(X_{t_1},\ldots,X_{t_d})$ of lagged returns is regularly varying on $(0,\infty)^d$ and that the limit measure $\nu$ is the same as if the components of this vector were exactly independent.
+Kulik and Soulier \cite{KuSo13a} show that for SV models with heavy-tailed innovations the vector $(X_{t_1},\ldots,X_{t_d})$ of lagged returns is regularly varying on $(0,\infty)^d$ and that the limit measure $\nu$ is the same as if the components of this vector were exactly independent.
 A similar result holds for the absolute returns.
-In particular, $P(X_0>s_0x,X_h>s_hx)$ is of the same order as $(P(X_0>x))^2$, which means that the coefficient of tail dependence introduced in \cite{LeTa96} and \cite{LeTa03} equals $\eta_h=1/2$ for all lags $h>0$.
+In particular, $P(X_0>x,X_h>x)$ is of the same order as $(P(X_0>x))^2$, which means that the coefficient of tail dependence introduced in Ledford and Tawn \cite{LeTa96} and Ledford and Tawn \cite {LeTa03} equals $\eta_h=1/2$ for all lags $h>0$.
 Recall that a bivariate random vector $(Y_0,Y_1)$ with equal marginal quantile function $F^\leftarrow$ has a coefficient of tail dependence $\eta$ if $x \mapsto P(Y_0>F^\leftarrow(1-1/x),Y_1>F^\leftarrow(1-1/x))$ is a regularly varying function with index $-1/\eta$.
+Thus, for independent $Y_0, Y_1$ the value of $\eta$ is equal to $1/2$ and the higher the value of $\eta$, the stronger is the extremal dependence of $Y_0$ and $Y_1$.

 Hence, the classical SV time series as described above show a very weak extremal dependence, which is barely influenced by the parameters of the model.
-However, there is some empirical evidence (cf.\ \cite{Dr13}) that real consecutive returns exhibit a stronger extremal dependence with a coefficient of tail dependence $\eta_h$ strictly between $1/2$ and 1 for small $h$, which means that although the dependence between exceedances over high thresholds vanishes asymptotically, it is nevertheless significantly stronger than modeled by classical SV time series.
 It is the main aim of the present paper to propose and analyze a modified class of SV models which allows for a much more flexible and realistic extremal dependence than the classical version.